zifeishan/cs224s-deepSpeech/doc/final-report/src/introduction.md

 System
 ----

 We will release *DeepSpeech* system as an open-source platform for advanced decoding with flexible knowledge integration.
 Developers will be able to plug in their own extractors and apply the system to their own datasets.
+The system is built on a scalable inference engine *DeepDive*.

+**TODO cite deepdive**

 Using DeepSpeech provides following benefits: (1) easy extraction and integration of linguistic features; (2) simpler feature engineering loops; (3) a rigorous probabilistic framework.